-Klamath River Basin organizations have developed a draft Klamath Hydroelectric Settlement Agreement and sent it to their organizations for review prior to making decisions whether to sign it.
+PacifiCorp and over 30 federal, state, tribal, county, irrigation, conservation, and fishing organizations have developed a public review draft of the Klamath Hydroelectric Settlement Agreement and sent it to their organizations for review prior to making decisions whether to sign it.

-The Hydroelectric Settlement lays out the process for additional studies, environmental review, and a decision by the Secretary of the Interior regarding whether 1) removal of the lower four dams on the Klamath River that are owned by PacifiCorp will advance restoration of the salmonid fisheries of the Klamath Basin, and 2) is in the public interest, which includes but is not limited to consideration of potential impacts on affected local communities and Tribes.
+The Hydroelectric Settlement lays out the process for additional studies, environmental review, and a decision by the Secretary of the Interior regarding whether removal of four dams owned by PacifiCorp: 1) will advance restoration of the salmonid fisheries of the Klamath Basin, and 2) is in the public interest, which includes but is not limited to consideration of potential impacts on affected local communities and tribes.
 The Hydroelectric Settlement includes provisions for the interim operation of the dams and the process to transfer, decommission, and remove the dams.